 The ACME client on the Key Management Server presents a list of STI-CAs from which it could get a certificate.
 The Service Provider selects the preferred STI-CA and initiates the following steps:

-A set of public/private key ACME credentials is generated or chosen for all transactions with the STI-CA. Assuming a first-time transaction or if the Service Provider Code token is either expired or not cached, the SP-KMS sends a request for a Service Provider Code token to the STI-PA with a fingerprint of the ACME account public key.
+The SP generates or chooses a set of public/private key ACME credentials for all transactions with the STI-CA. Assuming a first-time transaction or if the Service Provider Code token is either expired or not cached, the SP-KMS sends a request for a Service Provider Code token to the STI-PA with a fingerprint of the ACME account public key.
 This Service Provider Code token is used for service provider validation during the process of acquiring a certificate.

 If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting an STI certificate per the procedures in draft-ietf-acme-acme.